North Korean Athletes Will March With South Koreans At Pyeongchang Olympics

 The details of how North Korea will participate in the upcoming Winter Olympics in South Korea are still being worked out — but the two countries say their athletes will march together at the opening ceremony, under a unification flag.

 The two countries will also form a unified women's hockey team to compete at the Pyeongchang Winter Olympics in February, NPR's Elise Hu reports from Seoul.
-In addition, North Korea will send a cheering squad of 230 people to support athletes who make the trip
+In addition, North Korea will send a cheering squad of 230 people to support athletes who make the trip.

-The news emerged from meetings between delegations from North and South Korea, with officials meeting at the Peace House in the border village of Panmunjom to discuss the pariah regime's inclusion in the games.

 "Cheering squads are typically made up of college-aged students and volunteers," Elise reports.
 "On Monday the two Koreas agreed that a North Korean orchestra, singers and dancers would come to the South to perform during the games."